Passion for local, slow food in Alaska?

 Getting Here and Getting Around

 We provide a travel stipend to seasonal employees on completion of a full season, to help with transportation to Anchorage or Fairbanks.
 Company transportation is provided from Anchorage to Camp Denali & North Face Lodge, via a nine-hour bus ride, at the start and end of the season.
 Four hours of this drive traverses 90 miles of the famous Denali Park Road.
-Once on-site, you'll be on foot, bicycle, or National Park Service bus to explore the park, or to travel the five hours back to the park entrance.
+Once on-site, you'll be on foot, bicycle, or National Park Service bus to explore the park, or to travel the six hours back to the park entrance.
 Most of our staff choose to stay on-site at our small lodge for the full duration of the season, with the exception of hiking adventures.

 Camp Denali & North Face Lodge create a community that welcomes and appreciates do-it-yourself fun and adventure.
 The outdoors usually plays a significant role in staff members’ days off.
 Our location provides excellent access to some of Denali’s tantalizing backcountry adventures.
 Whether you want to day hike locally or in the high alpine areas of the park, explore harder-to-get-to areas of the park with a backcountry camping permit, canoe in Wonder Lake, fish, bike, swim, botanize, photograph, sketch, or join one of our naturalist-guided hikes, you will no doubt find many summers' worth of outdoor adventures and enjoyment while living at the end of the Denali Park Road.